-Every elementary school has active Youth Advisory Councils.
-Students who participate in this council work hand-in-hand with the Food & Nutrition team to plan breakfast and lunch promotions, sample new menu items, and ensure that the Food & Nutrition program is meeting the needs of the students.
+Every elementary school has active Student Nutrition Advisory Council.
+Students who participate in this council work hand-in-hand with the Food & Nutrition Services team to plan breakfast and lunch promotions, sample new menu items, and ensure that the program is meeting the needs of the students.
+Middle and high school students who are passionate about developing our menus and assisting with nutrition and physical activity promotion are encouraged to join the District's Local Wellness Committee.
 Reach out to the Food & Nutrition Services Department at 847-888-5000, ext.
-5043 with questions or concerns.
+5400 with questions or concerns.